Skip to main content

 Enemies and Threats

 The biggest threat to tigers is humans.
 The animals are losing their habitat because more and more forests are being cleared, settlements are being built and areas are being used for agriculture.
 As a result, the big cats hardly find any prey.
 Tigers are also hunted because people are afraid of them.
-However, the main reason they are killed illegally is because medicine is made from their bones.
-Or because their fur is regarded as a hunting trophy.
+They often fall victim to poachers, too.
+Their fur is a sought-after hunting trophy and their bones are used to make medicine.

 How Many Tigers Are Left?

 In 1920 there were still over 100,000 animals worldwide.
 Today, tigers are critically endangered.
-According to an IUCN estimate from 2021, there are only 2,600-3,900 animals left in the wild (as of November 2023; no more recent data available).
-Most of them live in India.
+According to an IUCN estimate from 2021, there are only 2,600-3,900 animals left in the wild (as of August 2024).
+Most live in India.
 In Siberia and Sumatra there are only 400 animals left.
 It is said that there are still 1,700-2,300 Bengal tigers alive.
 The South Chinese may already be extinct.
 As well as Bali, Java and Caspian tigers.

 Reproduction

-After mating it takes about 103 days until the female tiger gives birth to two to five baby tigers.
+After mating it takes about 100 days until the female tiger gives birth to two to five baby tigers.
 After two or three months they can follow their mother.
 After six months they start to eat meat.
-At this time they are not yet able to hunt because they do not lose their milk teeth before the age of 18-20 months.
+At this time they aren't yet able to hunt because they don't lose their milk teeth before the age of 18-20 months.
 The puppies stay with their mother for up to three years.

 Fun Facts